kubernetes/community/contributors/guide/scalability-good-practices.md

 }
 ```

-This may look OK, but List(..) calls are expensive.
+This may look OK, but List() calls are expensive.
 Objects can have sizes of a few kilobytes, and there can be 150,000 of those.
-This means List(..) would need to send hundreds of megabytes through the network, not to mention the API server would need to do conversions of all this data along the way.
+This means List() would need to send hundreds of megabytes through the network, not to mention the API server would need to do conversions of all this data along the way.
 It is not the end of the world, but it needs to be minimized.
 The solution is simple (quoting Clayton):

 >As a rule, use Informer.
 If using Informer, use shared Informers.
 If your use case does not look like an Informer, look harder.
 If at the very end of that it still does not look like an Informer, consider using something else after talking to someone.
 But probably use Informer.

 `Informer` is our library which provides a read interface to the store - it is a read-only cache that provides you with a local copy of the store that contains only the object you are interested in (matching given selector).
-From it you can GET, LIST, or do whatever read operations you desire. `Informer` also allows you to register functions that will be called when an object is created, modified or deleted.
+From it you can Get(), List() or whatever read operations you desire. `Informer` also allows you to register functions that will be called when an object is created, modified or deleted.

 The magic behind `Informers` is that they are populated by the WATCH, so they create minimal stress on the API server.
 Code for Informer is [here](https://git.k8s.io/kubernetes/staging/src/k8s.io/client-go/tools/cache/shared_informer.go).

 In general: use `Informers` - if we were able to rewrite most vanilla controllers to use them, you should be able to do so as well.
 Otherwise, you may dramatically increase the CPU requirements of the API server which will starve it and make it too slow to meet our SLOs.

 ### Superfluous API calls
 One past regression was caused by `Secret` refreshing logic in Kubelet.
 By contract we want to update values of `Secrets` (update env variables, contents of `Secret` volume) when the contents of `Secret` are updated in the API server.
 Normally we would use `Informer` (see above), but there is an additional security constraint; Kubelet should know only `Secrets` that are attached to `Pods` scheduled on the corresponding `Node`, so there should be no watching of all `Secret` updates (which is how `Informers` work).
-We already know that LIST calls are also bad (not to mention that they have the same security problem as WATCH), so the only way we can read `Secrets` is through GET.
+We already know that List() calls are also bad (not to mention that they have the same security problem as WATCH), so the only way we can read `Secrets` is through GET.

 For each `Secret` we were periodically GETting its value and updating underlying variables/volumes as necessary.
 We have the same logic for `ConfigMaps`.
 Everything was great until we turned on the `ServiceAccount` admission controller in our performance tests.
 Then everything went wrong for a very simple reason; the `ServiceAccount` admission controller creates a `Secret` that it attaches to every `Pod` (a different one in every Namespace, but this does not change anything).
 Multiply this behavior by 150,000 and, given a refresh period of 60 seconds, an additional 2.5k QPS were being sent to the API server, which of course caused it to fail.